chat-cli/chat-cli/README.md

 You can send a one liner prompt like this:

-    $ ./bin/chat-cli prompt "How are you today?"
+    $ chat-cli prompt "How are you today?"

 You can also read in a file from `stdin` as part of your prompt like this:

-    $ cat myfile.go | ./bin/chat-cli prompt "explain this code"
+    $ cat myfile.go | chat-cli prompt "explain this code"

     or

-    $ ./bin/chat-cli prompt "explain this code" < myfile.go
+    $ chat-cli prompt "explain this code" < myfile.go

 This will add `<document></document>` tags around your document ahead of your prompt.
 This syntax works especially well with [Anthropic Claude](https://www.anthropic.com/product).
 Other models may produce different results.